 The DXLFO was a programmable, Arduino-controlled harmonic tremolo* with control voltage outputs.
-Originally while browsing the diystompboxes.com forums I found a thread about the Twin Peaks Tap Tremolo.
+Originally while browsing the diystompboxes.com forums(opens in a new window) I found a thread about the Twin Peaks Tap Tremolo(opens in a new window).
 I really liked the idea behind this pedal, especially the tap tempo function and the different tremolo shapes it could provide.
 In designing the DXLFO I built the audio signal path in a reasonably similar way, but I wanted to control the tempo and LFO(s) using an Arduino to allow for much more flexibility in modifying LFO patterns.
+And threw in a screen to display the waveform.

 The DXLFO's audio circuit differed from the Twin Peaks Tremolo in that it had: